snap-stanford/snap-python/doc/source/reference/graphs.rst

         Deletes the value of attribute named *Attr* for the edge with edge ID *EId*.

+     .. describe:: AttrNameEI(EId, NameV)

+        Provides names of attributes for the edge *EId*.
+Only attributes with an assigned value are provided.
+Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

+     .. describe:: AttrValueEI(EId, ValueV)

+        Provides values of attributes for the edge *EId*.
+Only attributes with an assigned value are provided.
+Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

    Below is some code demonstrating the use of the :class:`TNEANet` class: